PratyakshGitArchived/DNAGC/README.md

 # DNAGCL
-Classification of Gene Family of DNA using NLP and BoVW
+Classification of Gene Family of DNA sequence using NLP and BoVW